 - How can it reasonably be collected?

-- Who will be responsible for collecting and gathering the data?
+- Who will be responsible for gathering the data?

 - Where will the data be stored and analyzed?